 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.Read full disclaimer.

 Several tasty tropical beverages originated in Cuba, and the mojito is one of them.
 Lime juice, rum, sugar, soda water, and mint blend together to make an exceptionally sweet and refreshing drink.
 There is much debate as to the exact origin of the mojito.

 It’s very possible that the mojito likely originated in Havana Cuba, when a group of explorers stopped in the city to obtain medicine and came back with mint, sugar cane, limes, and aguardiente de caña (a type of rum similar to moonshine).

-Since the mojito likely originated from a medicinal concoction, could a non-alcoholic mojito offer more health benefits than solely skipping the alcohol?
+Since the mojito likely originated from a medicinal concoction, could a virgin mojito offer more health benefits than solely skipping the alcohol?

 Mint is a good source of vitamin A, which is good for the health of your eyes, and peppermint oil has been shown to alleviate symptoms of IBS and digestive issues as well.
 It helps with bad breath and its bright aroma energizes and for some, helps to ease cold symptoms.

 Lyre’s is a brand of non-alcoholic spirits based in Australia.
 They claim to offer “crafted homages to the intensity, balance, and beauty of time-tested classics.”
 This is definitely true for their non-alcoholic version of light rum called White Cane Spirit.
 While rum is typically made from a distilled spirit, White Cane Spirit is made by carefully blending natural essences and extracts for the perfect rum-like flavor.